 Shadowing for School Students

-Yes, if you’re still at school, looking a work shadow for a day or two, that’s different, you can maybe get someone to lift the phone and make the call.
-But again, extra brownie points to a school student who makes the effort themselves.
+If you’re still at school, looking to shadow for a day or two, that’s different – you can maybe get someone to lift the phone and make the call.
+But again, extra brownie points for the school student who makes the effort themselves.

-We get a lot of requests, and while we try to be helpful we can’t accommodate everyone so sell yourself and your skills.
-We may tell you to email something in that we can look at (see 3 below).
+We get a lot of requests, and while we try to be helpful, we can’t accommodate everyone so sell yourself and your skills!
+We may tell you to email something in that we can look at it (see 3 below).
 Be prepared for that.

 Show us Your Work